 But in every dark situation, there’s always light.

 It’s not always noticeable.
 But it’s there — it’s always there.
-We just need to tweak our point of view and pay attention to the other details.
+We just need to tweak our point of view and pay more attention.